spacerest/moon/README.md

-# moonmask

-This is a small library that uses PIL and Ernie Wright's moon visualizations from the Nasa Visualization Studio to create artistic renderings of moonphases.

         _..._           _..._            _..._            _..._            _..._
       .:::::::.       .::::. `.        .::::  `.        .::'   `.        .'     `.
      :::::::::::     :::::::.  :      ::::::    :      :::       :      :         :